 There’s a bunch more I could write here but this post is already mammoth!

-*Make sure you grab a copy of my Success Action Plan which takes you through all the steps in detail.*
+*Make sure you grab a copy of my Zero to Launch Guide which takes you through all the steps in detail.*

 So I’ve covered the steps I’d suggest someone setting up an online business take – and just a reminder that these can all happen concurrently if you have the time and energy to do that, for example you can be working on your brand and having conversations with people on social while also setting up a business bank account.